previousnext/frontend-challenge/README.md

 This challenge is designed to give you a peek into our workflow at PNX and to test your skills with the following technologies:

-- SASS
+- Sass
 - Twig
-- JS/jQuery
+- jQuery
 - kss-node

 Inside the `design` folder there is a PSD file.

-Inside `src/components` is a very light-weight SASS scaffold in the form of a handful of base components, some very simple utility classes and one example button component.
+Inside `src/components` is a very light-weight Sass scaffold in the form of a handful of base components, some very simple utility classes and one example button component.

-We'd like you to have a go at implementing as many of the components from the design `design/pnx.psd` as you can in an hour, into a living style guide (kss-node).
+We'd like you to have a go at implementing as many of the components from `design/pnx.psd` as you can in an hour, into a living style guide (kss-node).

 It's OK if you aren't familiar with kss-node or Twig, the button example in `src/components/modules/button/` is your friend, follow it's lead.